dykstrom/basic-mode/README.md

 You can also customize the number of columns to use for line numbers, see variable _basic-line-number-cols_.
 The default value is 0, which means not using line numbers at all.

+Formatting is also affected by the customizable variables _basic-delete-trailing-whitespace_ and _delete-trailing-lines_ (from simple.el).